East Fork Sevier River in Kingston Canyon

-- Conditions: Spring provides some of the year's best fishing.
-The Circle Valley Anglers fly shop reports afternoon hatches of midges and small black stone flies.
-They report fair to good success with midge larvae, black hare's ears, small black stones, black and brown woolly buggers, and brown and olive zonkers.
+- Conditions: The river is flowing up to 20 cubic feet per second with small releases from Otter Creek Reservoir.
+Spring provides some of the year's best fishing.
+The Circle Valley Anglers fly shop reports afternoon hatches of midges and small black stoneflies.
+Fishing is fair to good with midge larvae, black hare's ears, small black stones, black and brown woolly buggers, and brown and olive zonkers.
 Call the shop at 435-577-2168 for up-to-date conditions and fishing reports.

 - Location: Piute County, downstream of Otter Creek Reservoir

 - Directions: Drive 50 miles south of Richfield on US-89, then east on SR-62

 - Hours: No restrictions